tng-coop/CmsModel/README.md

 `seed_data` command can be used to reload this data at any time. `clear_all` removes all categories and contents. `tree_view` prints the categories in a hierarchical tree and `tree_edit` without arguments opens an interactive mode for renaming, moving or deleting categories.
+The editor now supports selecting nodes and expanding or collapsing branches.
 Tab completion is available for commands and relevant arguments such as category names, content names, types and actions.